ttntm/ttntm/src/blog/16-vue-tailwind.md

 > **This article was written a long time ago**.
 It applies to Vue 2 which has reached its end of life (EOL) on December 31st, 2023.

-This article is based on first hand experience of [getting started with Vue.js](/blog/vuejs-getting-started-in-2020).
+This article is based on first-hand experience of [getting started with Vue.js](/blog/vuejs-getting-started-in-2020).

 ## Prerequisites

 You should have gone through your Vue app's setup procedure before setting up Tailwind CSS for the project.
-Make sure your new app's available at `localhost:8080` after runnning `npm run serve`.
+Make sure your new app's available at `localhost:8080` after running `npm run serve`.

 ## Installation